 Many diet approaches can support metabolically healthy eating.
 We don’t endorse any particular diet because we recognize that each of us reacts differently to food, and that many factors influence what we eat.

-However, we can identify several foods that are unlikely to spike your glucose.
+However, we can identify several foods that have a low glycemic index and are unlikely to spike your blood glucose levels.
 Here’s a starter list of things you can try, and if you have a continuous glucose monitor or use other methods to test your blood sugar, see how you respond.
 Even if you can’t measure your response, this is an excellent list to build your individual diet around.

-In general, starchy vegetables are the most likely to raise glucose.
-Leafy green vegetables should serve as the core of any diet.
+In general, starchy vegetables are the most likely to raise glucose, as the have relatively high levels of carbohydrates.
+Leafy green, non-starchy vegetables should serve as the core of any diet.

 - Bok choy